 If a person were killed at night in the middle of the street, the first people to whom it would be logical to ask for information would be the inhabitants of the houses around… Did you notice anything strange?
 Heard screams?
 In this case, no. No question.
 And no evidence, other than the children's stories.
 Detailed it is true, but still only stories.

 And to say that the police and the Prosecutor had worked meticulously, without neglecting anything.

 They had beaten cemeteries, countryside, abandoned ruins.
-The lawyer Pierfrancesco Rossi recalls that when a little girl had told of corpses thrown into the Panaro river, near the cemetery of Finale Emilia, the research had concentrated there.
+The lawyer Pierfrancesco Rossi recalls that when a little girl had told of corpses thrown into the Panaro river, near the cemetery of Finale Emilia, the research was concentrated there.